 You will create two heat zones on your grill.
 The direct-heat side acts like a skillet to sear the meat, and the indirect side will act like an oven while still giving wonderful smoky flavors to the chicken.

 If using charcoal, keep your coals on one side.
 If using gas, just light one side of the grill.
 Sear the chicken on the hot side of the grill for about 5-7 minutes per side, then transfer to the indirect side to finish the cooking, basting on the BBQ sauce about halfway through the time on indirect heat.
-The grill temp should be about 400° F.
+The grill temp should be about 400° F. Learn more about the two-zone grill setup.

 The cooking should all be done with the grill lid closed.